 1. Download the Disneyland App

 This App is a lifesaver when it comes to planning out your day.
 It’s like having a detailed guide to all things Disneyland right in your hand.
 It has everything from wait times to restaurant menus.
 Get it downloaded and ready to go before you are at the park because it will help you to get everything planned out.
 This app is also how you use Disney Genie + (available in the Fall) and Mobile Ordering, we will go over both these later on!

 You might even want to check out the option of buying your tickets through the app.
 If you go this route, you will be able to simply scan your ticket barcodes at the gate right from your phone.

 Here’s why Genie + is great at the California Parks much more than the Florida Parks.
 California Parks pack in the rides.
 In fact the two parks have the same # of rides as all 4 florida parks combined.
-Genie allows you to book your Fast passes right on the Disneyland App as opposed to having to get a physical copy in front of the attraction.
+Genie allows you to book your Lightning Lane passes right on the Disneyland App as opposed to having to get a physical copy in front of the attraction.
 This means you will get you on many more rides!
 Plus, it includes a photo pass.
 We broke down the full service for you, check it out here!

 This costs just an additional $20 per ticket.